clay-lab/transductions/README.md

 ```

 Passing the `train` argument will allow you to train a new model, while
 issuing the `test` argument will allow you to load a model and test it.
+Note
+that Python 3 is required; Python 2.7 is not supported.

 ### Training